crismorec/elevatorTestCsharp/README.md

 🖥️ How to Run

-    - Open the solution .sln in Visual Studio 2022.
+    - Open the solution .sln in Visual Studio.

     - Build the solution for restore the dependencies.